DASSL/LearnDB/README.md

 ## Installation

-The two parts of LearnDB are installed and run separately.
-See the `README` in directory `src\pgweb_proxy` on steps to install and run the Query Server.
+The parts of LearnDB--Query server and Change-Password server--are installed and run separately.
+See the `README` in directory `src\pgweb_proxy` on steps to install and run the Query server.

 The Change-Password server is a Node.js Express web server (tested with LTS Version 10.16.2).
 Follow these steps to install and run the server: